Diversity-Augmented Negative Sampling for Implicit Collaborative Filtering: Introduction

-In this paper, we propose Diverse Negative Sampling (DivNS), a novel framework that samples a diverse set of negatives items for BPR-based recommenders.
-DivNS consists of three components: (1)~a \emph{cache construction} module that maintains a cache for each user storing informative negatives not yet used in training; (2) a \emph{diversity-augmented sampler} that leverages $k$-Determinantal Point Processes ($k$-DPP) to select a diverse subset of negative items from the cache that are simultaneously dissimilar from current hard negatives; and (3) a \emph{synthetic negatives generator} that combines the selected diverse negatives with hard negatives to form the final training set.
-This pipeline ensures that the negative samples used for training are both informative and well-dispersed across the latent item space.
-By enabling the recommender to learn from a broader region of the item space, DivNS improves model generalisability and mitigates overfitting to narrow regions.
-Furthermore, DivNS is computationally efficient and easy to integrate into existing recommender models without requiring repeated scoring or item metadata.
+Our approach -- called \textbf{Div}erse \textbf{N}egative \textbf{S}ampling (\textbf{DivNS}) -- targets BPR-based recommenders and consists of three modules: \begin{description}[topsep=0pt] \item[cache construction] maintains a per-user cache of informative negatives not yet used in model training; \item[diversity-augmented sampling] selects a diverse subset of negative items from the cache while ensuring that they are dissimilar from current hard negatives, leveraging $k$-Determinantal Point Process ($k$-DPP) to this end; and \item[synthetic negatives generation] combines the selected diverse negatives with hard negatives to form the final training set. \end{description} This pipeline ensures that negative samples used for training are both informative and representative, i.e., have good coverage of the latent item space.
+Consequently, DivNS enables recommenders to learn from a broader region of the item space, thus improving model generalisation and mitigating overfitting to narrow data subspaces.
+Furthermore, our method is computationally efficient and easy to integrate into existing recommenders without requiring additional item metadata, labelling or repeated scoring.

-Our main contributions are three-fold. \begin{enumerate}[leftmargin=*,topsep=0pt] \item We identify and theoretically analyse the diversity limitations of existing negative sampling strategies, showing their tendency to oversample from dense regions in the item space. \item We propose DivNS, which is a novel sampling framework that incorporates a cache mechanism, diversity-augmented $k$-DPP sampling and a negatives mixing strategy to ensure that sampled negatives are both informative and diverse. \item We conduct extensive experiments to demonstrate that DivNS consistently outperforms strong baselines in recommendation performance as a result of using diverse negative samples in the training data. \end{enumerate}
+In summary, our work delivers three main contributions: \begin{enumerate}[leftmargin=*,topsep=0pt] \item We identify and theoretically analyse the diversity limitations of existing negative sampling strategies, showing their tendency to oversample from dense regions of the item space. \item We propose DivNS -- a novel negative sampling approach that incorporates a caching mechanism, diversity-augmented $k$-DPP sampling and an item mixing strategy to ensure that the resulting instances are both informative and diverse. \item We conduct an extensive empirical evaluation to demonstrate that incorporating diverse negative samples into training data enables DivNS to consistently outperform strong baselines in terms of recommendation quality. \end{enumerate}